m5c/OAuth2SpringBootDemo/README.md

 #### Token retrieval

-Use your credentials to get a token:
+Use your credentials to get an *access token*:

 ```bash
 curl -X POST \